GHOREPANI – POONHILL

 What kind of accommodation and meals are available during the trek?

-The Poonhill trek offers comfortable teahouses and lodges with twin-sharing rooms.
+NTB Treks and Expeditions offers comfortable teahouses and lodges with twin-sharing rooms during the Ghorepani Poonhill Trek.
 Meals include a variety of Nepali and Western dishes, with options such as dal bhat, noodles, soups, and pancakes available along the route.

-Is there a risk of altitude sickness on the Poonhill trek?
+Is there a risk of altitude sickness on the Ghorepani Poonhill trek?

-What should I pack for the Poonhill trek?
+What should I pack for the Ghorepani Poonhill trek?

 Reviews